Sanity is overrated.

-I remembered the look on Evelyn's face when I had bumped into her at the therapist's office - the surprise, the vulnerability, even the faint twinge of embarrassment...
-A pang of guilt zing
+I was suddenly struck with the memory of Evelyn's face when I had bumped into her at the therapist's office the surprise, the vulnerability, even the faint twinge of embarrassment in her gaze...

-ed through me, as fast and hot as a shooting star.
-Okay, yeah, I didn't like Evelyn - in fact, I bloody loathed her.
-But did she really deserve this?
-Public humiliation?
-Betrayal from both her best friend and her boyfriend?
+ed through me, fast and hot like a repentant meteor.
+Okay, yeah, I didn't like Evelyn in fact, I bloody loathed her.
+But did she really deserve being turned into collateral damage?

 "This is not good."

-A derisive snort came from one of the maroon sofas nearby.
-I turned around to see Potter, arms crossed, expression unimpressed, lounging around like we were on some sort of bloody Mediterranean cruise ship.
+A derisive snort came from one of the maroon sofas nearby, and I stopped my pacing to see Potter, arms crossed and expression unimpressed, leaning back like we were on some sort of bloody Mediterranean cruise ship.

 "Oi!
 Don't drag me

-"I'll show you 'achy breaky,' you stupid, inconsiderate—"
+"I'll show you an 'achy breaky' nose

-Every nerve in my body was incensed, anger sweeping through me in a red hot wave.
-I was getting way too worked up over some tiny little bout of bickering, but I could care less.
-Being angry at Potter felt good.
+Every nerve in my body was incensed, anger sweeping through me in hot, nauseating waves.
+I was getting way too worked up over some tiny bout of bickering, but I couldn't care less.
+Being angry at Potter felt good

-For a single heated moment, Potter and I just stared at each other.
-The fire crackled and popped nearby, throwing a warm glow across his face and illuminating every rugged, annoyingly handsome line of his features.
-His eyes were dark and smoky with irritation, lips twisted into a scowl of annoyance, one eyebrow quirked into his mess of dark hair.
+For a heated moment, Potter and I regarded each other with narrowed eyes.
+The fire crackled and popped nearby, throwing a warm glow across his face that illuminated every obnoxiously handsome feature.
+His eyes were burning with dark amusement, one eyebrow quirked into his mess of dark hair.